bloxbean/cardano-client-lib/README.md

 A client library for Cardano in Java.
 It currently uses [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib) rust library though JNI.

+Currently, it provides only Account api.
+Using this api, you can generate a new account and corresponding Base Address and Enterprise Address.
+Similarly, you can generate an account from a mnemonic.

 This project can be used as a library in another Java project or as a standalone utility.

-# Use as a library in a Java Project
+## Use as a library in a Java Project

-## Add dependency
+### Add dependency

-- For Maven, add following dependency to project's pom.xml
+- For Maven, add the following dependency to project's pom.xml
 ```
         <dependency>
             <groupId>com.bloxbean.cardano</groupId>